The Rise Of AI Code Autocompletion Engines - GitHub Copilot, Tabnine, And Kite

 To end with, the capabilities of all the aforementioned engines are still quite underwhelming.
 We still could not have dreamt of such capabilities even 10 years ago, which showcases how fast is this space moving.

 We can only expect our smart helpers to become smarter.
-No worries here - your job is safer than you think.
+No worries here – your job is safer than you think.
 You have to remember, that AI cannot come up with anything new, and it is doubtful it ever will.
-It’s because computers are not able to think in an abstract way, or in a creative way.
-All they do is process the data that already exists.
+It’s because computers lack the ability to think abstractly, or creatively.
+All they do is process the data that already exists unlike humans, which do transform pieces of creative work into something new.